-I was shocked to hear the details of Whitney Houston's estate plan last week.
+I was shocked to hear the details of Whitney Houston’s will as part of her estate plan last week.
 I assumed that after all the press surrounding the distribution of assets from estates belonging to Michael Jackson and Anna Nicole Smith that most celebrities would recognize that they need more than just a Last Will and Testament.

 As many people are aware, Whitney Houston’s Last Will has been submitted to the Probate Court in Atlanta, Georgia.
 Within a very short time period, information regarding the details of this document was available on the internet.
 Already we know who the beneficiary of her estate is as well as who the contingent beneficiaries are (in the case of the primary beneficiary passing away).
 As the process of probate continues, the public will find out Whitney’s exact estate size and what the assets are comprised of, etc.